Teldarheimur/telda/README.md

 Telda is a 16-bit machine with data accesible both in 8-bit and 16-bit.
 That is, general purpose register can be used both as bytes (8-bit) and wides (16-bit), but special purpose registers and addresses are wides.
-Its physical address space is 2^24 and can so access 16 MiB of memory, although addresses 0xff_ffe0-0xff_ffff are mapped to I/O. In direct access mode, the 16-bit addresses are understood with the upper byte set to 0xff, thus the address space 0xff0000-0xffffff is what's accessible, except through the expensive special instructions that access physical memory directly (only in supervisor mode).
+Its physical address space is 2^24 and can so access 16 MiB of memory, although addresses 0-0x80 are mapped to I/O and 0x80-0x8000 is usually ROM.
+In direct access mode, the 16-bit addresses only address the first 64 KiB of memory, thus the address space 0x00_0000-0x00_ffff is what's accessible, except through the special expensive instructions that access physical memory directly (only in supervisor mode).
 Using virtual mode, translation to physical addresses is done via page tables instead and also allows for control of memory access (see section on virtual memory).
-In direct mode, since the all registers are only 16-bit, the program counter can only point to 0xff_0000-0xff_ffff and thus that is the only executable area.
+In direct mode, since the all registers are only 16-bit, the program counter can only point to 0x00_0000-0x00_ffff and thus that is the only executable area.

 Instructions are variable size varying between 1 and 4 bytes.
 The first byte is an opcode and uniquely determines the following amount of bytes which encode the operands.

 Lastly, the machine will sometimes trap (some instructions are meant specifically to trap, others will only do so if something is wrong).
 If no trap handler is installed, this will make the machine stop (and the emulator will show what trap mode it was).
 Otherwise, the machine will be able to handle traps itself and this can also be used to implement things like syscalls.